marksherriff/cs3240-f24-website/syllabus.md

 * Your one lowest Guided Practice (GP) is converted to 5 XP (full points) at the end of the semester.
 This should primarily be used in case you are ill or must miss class for some other reason.
 * Due to the nature of most in-class GPs, these cannot be made up if they are missed.
 However, please note that these are relatively low-stakes and missing an additional GP is not going to have an outsized effect on your final grade.
 * Students that have to miss multiple GPs due to various reasons (e.g., sports team travel, SDAC accommodations) should talk to the professor as soon as possible.
+* Students who arrive late to class on a day with a GP will not be able to complete it if the GP has already begun.
 * Each of the five team roles has a different document to submit that demonstrates an aspect of the position.
 * Your evaluation score is based upon several intermediate evals from teammates throughout the semester, a final evaluation from teammates, and the opinion of the staff.
 * There are 3 total quizzes, which will be taken in-person during lecture.
 Students can earn back up to 100 XP from missed quiz questions on the final exam.